 Here’s what I learned from my stamp pads as resin molds experiments:

 *On a larger stamp, pour resin down the middle and let it move naturally to the sides.
-You can add more resin if needed or even do a second pour if the stamp is not completely covered.
+You can add more resin if needed or even do a second pour if the stamp is not entirely covered.

-Unpublished Blog Posts of Resin Obsession, LLC © 2018 Resin Obsession, LLC
+Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC